steverozen/ISMB.mutsig.tutorial/README.md

 4.2.2

-If you have Rtools you can install the GitHub packages with the R command line:
+If you have Rtools (Windows) or XCode (Mac), you can install the GitHub packages with the R command line:
 ```
 install.packages("remotes")